Eschatologue/CM_wiki/docs/character-creation/origin/species/dwarf.md

 ### Dwarven Resilience

 You have :dmg-res: Resistance to :dmg-posn: Poison damage.
-You also have **:d20-adv: Advantage**{ .em } on saving throws you make to avoid or end the ^^Poisoned^^ condition.
+You also have **:d20-adv: Advantage**{ .d20 } on saving throws you make to avoid or end the ^^Poisoned^^ condition.

 ### Stonecunning